How to get a specific phone number for your business

 JustCall is a business communication platform that offers phone and chat features for customer service teams.
 Companies can connect with customers through channels like SMS and WhatsApp.
 It also works on Windows, Mac, iOS, and Android, which is useful if your team members use different devices and operating systems.

 But there are some limitations to be aware of.
-The pricing page can be a bit tricky, but while you get unlimited outbound calls within your region, inbound calls on certain higher-cost routes — priced at over $0.02 per minute — incur costs.
+The pricing page can be a bit tricky, but while you get unlimited outbound calls within your region, inbound calls on certain routes cost over $0.02 per minute.

 You also don’t get free toll-free calls and will be charged for shared service numbers, call forwards, and calls routed through JustCall’s Sales Dialer.
 The little things can add up.